Narwallets/narwallets-extension/API-design.md

 The chrome extension-wallet has all the required dependencies to communicate with the chain, and its job is to sign and boradcast transactions into the chain, *hiding all the complexity from the Web App*.

-Because the Wallet-SDK is very simple, it could be possible to create a single Web App that works with different blockchains, depending on what extension-wallet you decide to activate to "connect-to-the-web-page".
+Because the Wallet-SDK is very simple, it could be possible to create a single Web App that works with different blockchains, depending on what extension-wallet the user decides to activate to "connect-to-the-web-page".
 The wallet itself handles all the complexity of tx-signing and broadcasting, and the smart contracts are different for each chain, but because the wallet-SDK is simple and high-level, it could "*theoretically*" be possible to use the same Web App UX code to operate on different chains.

 The core Wallet integration API is about 200 lines of typescript, and this is all a Web App must include.
 There's no other dependencies than this one (no tweetnacl,bn,bip39,crypto,sha256,web3.js or near-sdk-js).